Award Rights + Responsibilities

 We assume that you want to accept all the grants and scholarships (gift money) we can offer you so we automatically accept these awards for you.
 After the start of each term and provided that you remain eligible for the award, your grant and scholarship aid will be automatically credited to your account at the college.
 If any balance is due you, the Business Office will issue you a refund check.
 You can track and note this activity at: https://my.commnet.edu

 In addition to grant and scholarship aid, the college may also offer you the opportunity for work-study employment.
-If you are interested in a work-study position, apply in person at the Financial Aid Office.
+If you are interested in a work-study position, you should get in contact with the Financial Aid Office to find out if you have eligibility.
 This award provides part-time employment opportunities both on or off campus.
 Students are paid competitive hourly wages and are paid bi-weekly.
-A listing of available jobs can be reviewed in the Financial Aid Office.
+A listing of available jobs can be reviewed when on campus at the Financial Aid Office.
 Only students who are eligible for Federal Work-Study will be sent on interviews.

-If you have any questions about your financial aid award, contact us at NK-FINAID@NCC.COMMNET.EDU or come to the Financial Aid Office East Campus Room E105.
+If you have any questions about your financial aid offer, contact us at NK-FinAid@Norwalk.edu or when on campus come to the East Campus Room E105.
 Please remember to bring photo ID with you.

-Students, who were awarded Pell Grant and went less than full-time (12 or more credits) one or both semesters, may have remaining eligibility to take courses over the summer.
+Students, who were offered Pell Grant may have eligibility to take courses over the summer.

 Please inquire in the Financial Aid Office in late spring semester to see if you qualify.
 Please remember photo ID is required to give any information over the counter.

 Disclaimer – Descriptions of financial aid programs are subject to change, due to possible changes in federal, state, and College policies, and/or due to changes in funding levels.
 The Financial Aid Services Office will make every reasonable effort to keep applicants and students aware of any such changes.